AdamGonda/radix-links/talk.md

 this part sounds really cool
-they concentrate on open-source and incentivising sharing code through what they call "Blueprint catalog" so for example if I understand it correctly there is an on network royalty system which will get developers rewarded if somebody uses their solution shared in that catalog
+they concentrate on open-source and incentivising sharing code through what they call a "Blueprint catalog" so for example if I understand correctly there is an on network royalty system which will get developers rewarded if somebody uses their solution shared in that catalog

-so essentially if somebody uses your code you get money
+so essentially if somebody uses your code you get paid

+## Q&A

+12

+## Thanks

+13

+I created a repo with a few useful links which you can check out here

+I posted this link in the teams group so you can find it there